biolab/orange3/doc/widgets/unsupervised/distancemap.md

 Description
 -----------

-**Distance Map** is a visualization of distances between objects.
-The visualization is rather simple: it is the same as if we printed out a table of numbers, except that the numbers are replaced by spots colored with the specified palette.
+**Distance Map** visualizes distances between objects.
+The visualization is the same as if we printed out a table of numbers, except that the numbers are replaced by colored spots.

 Distances are most often those between instances ("*rows*" in **Distances** widget) or attributes ("*columns*" in **Distances** widget).
 The only suitable input for **Distance Map** is **Distances** widget.
 For the output the user can select a region of the map and the widget will output the corresponding instances or attributes.
-Also note that the widget ignores discrete values and calculates distances only for continuous data.
+Also note that **Distances** widget ignores discrete values and calculates distances only for continuous data, thus can only display distance map for discrete data if you **Continuize** them first.

 The snapshot shows distances between columns in the *heart disease* data, where smaller distances are represented with white and larger with dark purple.